 Inherited land and buildings were valued as at 1 April 1993 at £3,357,000 at open market value for existing use by a firm of independent chartered surveyors.
 Any disposal of land and buildings requires the consent of the ESFA in accordance with the financial memorandum between the Group and the ESFA.
-The fixed asset summary above includes intangible assets with a net book value of £22k.
-The additions for the current year include assets under construction of £1,505k which includes £934k for the SDF Decarbonisation project and £279k refurbishments at the subsidiary.
+The fixed asset summary above includes intangible assets with a net book value of £8k.
+The additions for the current year include assets under construction of £1,350k which includes £659k for the Institute of Technology project, £151k for ICT related projects, £369k for the Decarbonisation project and £170k for refurbishments.